So, you have a 3D printer… now what?

 Apart from the free section, there is an unmatched selection of premium 3D models available on the TurboSquid site.
-These can be purchased from as low as $5.
+These can be purchased for as low as $5.
 However, the top-end models for professional users and labs can go for up to a few thousand dollars each.

 There are an estimated 44000+ 3D models and stl files available on this site and they can all be downloaded and printed immediately.

-Yes, the top end ones are pretty expensive, but they are meant for engineers, bio technicians, and designers.
+Yes, the top-end ones are pretty expensive, but they are meant for engineers, bio technicians, and designers.
 However, the free stl files are ideal for anyone looking to start 3D printing as a hobby.
 Most 3D models and stl files can be handled by regular 3D printers.

 The image below is a 3D stool that can be printed to size, provided that your 3D printer is large enough to handle the stl file dimensions.

-This site has over 23,000 high quality 3D printable models and around 70,000 community members, effectively making it a formidable site in the 3D print world.
+This site has over 23,000 high-quality 3D printable models and around 70,000 community members, effectively making it a formidable site in the 3D print world.

-The site offers step by step tutorials on a whole range of 3D prints and it has a large variety of different models and stl files that may be downloaded for free or via paid subscription.
-The paid subscription offer entitles you to free promotions and high res 3D stl files are sent directly to your email address on a weekly base.
+The site offers step-by-step tutorials on a whole range of 3D prints and it has a large variety of different models and STL files that may be downloaded for free or via paid subscription.
+The paid subscription offer entitles you to free promotions and high res 3D STL files are sent directly to your email address on a weekly base.
 There are no charges for this promotion.

-Apart from the 3D models and stl files, the site has a whole lot more to offer and provides detailed tutorials on scripting, CAD, rigging, sculpturing, texturing, game development, and heaps more.
+Apart from the 3D models and STL files, the site has a whole lot more to offer and provides detailed tutorials on scripting, CAD, rigging, sculpturing, texturing, game development, and heaps more.

-It also provides links to various blogs, eBooks, e-zines, and other related material that can help a newbie get started and up to speed on the many different aspects of stl files and 3D printing in general.
+It also provides links to various blogs, eBooks, e-zines, and other related material that can help a newbie get started and up to speed on the many different aspects of STL files and 3D printing in general.

-It does not matter if you are an expert or a relative newbie, you can easily learn a lot from this, even as you download plenty of fresh and free 3D designs and stl files from their massive archive.
+It does not matter if you are an expert or a relative newbie, you can easily learn a lot from this, even as you download plenty of fresh and free 3D designs and STL files from their massive archive.